medavox/tuki-nuwa/text/lessons/u-iku-sawa2.md

   s        zoo
   -------- --------------------

-Toki Pona's syllables all follow a pattern: consonant + vowel + optional
+Tuki Nuwa's syllables all follow a pattern: consonant + vowel + optional
 n.
 If a syllable is at the beginning of a word, the consonant is optional.
 (For example, ali and unpa don't begin with consonants.)
 The optional n is forbidden if the next syllable begins with m or n.
 Four